Ananas1Anass/Ananas1Anass/README.md

-- 👋 Hi, I’m Anass
+- 👋 Greetings!
+Allow me to introduce myself.
+I'm Anass, a passionate individual with a deep fascination for the world of Machine Learning applications.
-- 👀 I’m interested in Machine Learning applications, and also Data Engineering and Management.
+- 👀 Currently, I am pursuing my Master's degree in Digital Signal Processing and Artificial Intelligence at ENSEIRB-MATMECA.
-- 🌱 I’m currently a DSP and IA student at ENSEIRB-MATMECA.
-(M2)
+- 🌱 Eager to collaborate and engage in data-related projects.